Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 • Table 2: Participating Faculty Members

-• Table 3: Federal Institutional Research Training Grant and Related Support Available to Participating Faculty Members
+• Table 3: Federal Organizational Research Training Grant and Related Support Available to Participating Faculty Members

-• Table 4: Research Support of Participating Faculty Members
+• Table 4: Active Research Support of Participating Faculty Members

-• Table 5C: Publications of Those in Training: Undergraduate
+• Table 5D: Publications of Trainees Supported by this Program: Undergraduate

 • Table 8D: Program Outcomes: Undergraduate, Recent Graduates.